 chifra <cmd> --help on your command line.
 See below for an example of converting command line options to a call to the API.
 There’s a one-to-one correspondence between the command line tools and options and the API routes and their options.

-chifra scrape application creates TrueBlocks' index of address appearances – the fundamental data structure of the entire system.
-It also, optionally, pins the index to IPFS.
+chifra scrape application creates TrueBlocks’ chunked index of address appearances – the fundamental data structure of the entire system.
+It also, optionally, pins each chunk of the index to IPFS.

 chifra scrape is a long running process, therefore we advise you run it as a service or in terminal multiplexer such as